scherma/antfarm/README.md

 To install, perform the steps below:

 - Clone this repository to your sandbox host and execute the *install.sh* script as root.
-- The script requires access to the internet via HTTP, HTTPS, and git (TCP 9418).
+- The script requires access to the internet via HTTP, HTTPS and NTP.
 Please ensure this access is available before running the installer.
 - Run install.sh and enter the desired parameters.
 Installation involves compiling libvirt and Suricata from source, and generating Diffie-Hellman parameters.
 Go play outside for a bit.

-At the minute my script is hard coded to expect 192.168.43.0/24 so please use that; I will make this dynamic later.

 ## SETUP